Jewish Community Foundation of San Diego

 Application Success Factors

-For Organizations Seeking Donor-Advised Fund Support:
+For Organisations Seeking Donor-Advised Fund Support:

 Alignment with Donor Values: Most grants flow from individual donor-advised funds, so success depends on demonstrating alignment with specific donor interests.
-JCF's donor base prioritizes Jewish community building, education, arts and culture, and Israel-related causes.
+JCF's donor base prioritises Jewish community building, education, arts and culture, and Israel-related causes.

 - Strong financial health and transparency